joodaloop/webcraft/content/api.md

 ***Note:** This endpoint has a rate-limit of 20 posts per minute.*

 Accepts a text string to store as a new Drop.
-If `process_as_markdown` is set to `true`, the bot processes any markdown characters in the text to HTML.

-The `keyphrase` entry to your headers object with your keyphrase as the value.
 The text for the new Drop should be added to a `message` entry in the request body.

+You need to add `keyphrase` field to your headers object with your keyphrase as the value, in order to authenticate your request.

 **Example POST request:**